enzo418/MartinPescadorApp/Docs/2_implementation.md

    - Queries will use the repositories/context to read/update the read models.
    - Queries requires at least one extra query to get the fishers data from their ids.

+### Optimization
+For now the tournament was updated every time a related event was fired in the domain.
+This introduces latency in to the user response.

 # Algorithms
 ## Tournament/Competition positions
 The algorithm needs achieve the following result: